goldfarbas/Dignity/README.md

 # Dignity - The Roadmap to Universal Basic Income (UBI)
-Dignity consists of a :
+Dignity consists of a:

-1. [Repo](https://github.com/goldfarbas/Dignity) for developing a proof-of-concept of a [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) UBI called the Dignity (DGNT) token and a
+1. [Repo](https://github.com/goldfarbas/Dignity) for developing a proof-of-concept of a [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) UBI called the [Dignity (DGNT) token](https://github.com/goldfarbas/Dignity/wiki/Dignity-(DGNT)), and a

-2. [Wiki](https://github.com/goldfarbas/Dignity/wiki) exploring the problems that need to be solved in order to provide UBI and different approaches being taken to
+2. [Wiki](https://github.com/goldfarbas/Dignity/wiki) exploring the problems that need to be solved in order to provide UBI and different approaches being taken to create UBI.

+## The Dignity (DGNT) Token
 The purpose of this proof-of-concept is to demonstrate how to pay for a UBI using [monetary](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) rather than [fiscal policy](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy).

-## The Dignity (DGNT) Token
 Most approaches to UBI rely on unsustainable [fiscal policies](https://github.com/goldfarbas/Dignity/wiki/Fiscal-Policy) governing the use of taxes, donations, or other redistributive processes.
 Using [monetary policy](https://github.com/goldfarbas/Dignity/wiki/Monetary-Policy) means incorporating the expectation of inflation caused by the regular distributions of UBI into the price of the currency.

 ## Why Dignity?